amoahfrank/forest-fire-wsn-thesis/README.md

 Each sensor node integrates temperature, humidity, smoke, CO, IR-flame, and GPS modules on an ESP32 platform, powered by a mini-solar photovoltaic array with Li-ion battery backup optimized via maximum power point tracking (MPPT).
 Data are transmitted over LoRa to a multi-channel gateway, then processed locally (fog layer) and in the cloud using Node-RED, MQTT, InfluxDB, and Grafana.

 A weighted-fusion algorithm computes a "fire-risk" score at the edge, triggering tiered alerts (local buzzer/LED, SMS/email) when thresholds are breached.
-Experimental trials, covering sensor calibration, communication range (up to 5 km in dense canopy), power-budget analysis (6-month autonomy), detection accuracy (> 98%), and end-to-end latency (< 3 s); demonstrate the system's viability for rapid, low-cost deployment in remote forested areas.
+Experimental trials, covering sensor calibration, communication range, power-budget analysis (6-month autonomy), detection accuracy (> 98%), and end-to-end latency (< 3 s); demonstrate the system's viability for rapid, low-cost deployment in remote forested areas.

 ## 🚀 Complete System Implementation